 To what extent do your product and brand have their own identity?
 Are you a follower, or do you do it differently?
-For example, MadMimi has its unique face, which is much different than competitors.
+For example, MadMimi has a unique face, which is much different from competitors.
 If someone compares ten products for email newsletters, which one do they remember?
 I think Mimi will be on that list!

 Next to brand identity, I think your story is vital.
 You can share an aspiring history, i.e. “these guys started out of their garage”.
 Or you can share an aspiring ambition or mission.
 This is easier said if you build a product to help end world hunger but less clear for day-to-day products.